10 Best Electric Guitar Bridges & Bridge Parts

 Sizing and Capacity

-Before adding anything to your cart, measure your existing bridge or the routing in your guitar body.
+Before adding anything to your cart, measure your existing bridge or the routing in the body.
 Fixed hardtail bridges commonly ship in lengths such as 65 mm or 78 mm, and the mounting hole spacing must line up with the screws or studs already in the wood.
-Tremolo bridges often specify a string spacing such as 52.5 mm or 2-1/16 inches, which dictates how the strings line up over the pickup poles.
-If you are replacing saddles only, confirm the saddle width—often 10.5 mm for Strat-style units—so the new pieces slide cleanly into the bridge plate without wobble.
+Tremolo bridges often specify a string spacing such as 52.5 mm, which dictates how the strings line up over the pickup poles.
+If you are replacing saddles only, confirm the saddle width (often 10.5 mm for Strat-style units) so the new pieces slide cleanly into the bridge plate without wobble.
 For Tune-O-Matic setups, check the stud spacing and whether the bridge uses metric or imperial posts; mismatched threading will strip or lean under string tension.

 Feature Tradeoffs

 The main divide in electric guitar bridges is fixed versus tremolo.
 Fixed bridges and hardtails offer fewer moving parts, which translates to easier maintenance and rock-solid tuning.
-They are ideal for players who rarely use a whammy bar and want maximum sustain transfer into the body.
-Tremolo bridges, including vintage six-screw designs and double-locking Floyd Rose types, add expressive pitch control at the current Amazon listing detail of mechanical complexity.
-Vintage-style tremolos are simpler to set up and restring, whereas double-locking systems demand more precise balancing of spring tension and string gauges.
+They suit players who rarely use a whammy bar and want maximum sustain transfer into the body.
+Tremolo bridges, including vintage six-screw designs and double-locking Floyd Rose types, add expressive pitch control at the cost of mechanical complexity.
+Vintage-style tremolos are simpler to set up and restring, while double-locking systems demand careful balancing of spring tension and string gauges.
 Roller bridges sit in the middle ground, pairing well with Bigsby or other subtle tremolo systems by letting strings glide back to pitch with less friction.

 Saddle material also matters.
 Zinc alloy and steel are common in affordable replacements, offering good mass and bright attack.
 Brass and stainless steel appear in higher-end hardware, adding warmth or corrosion resistance depending on the alloy.
 If you play aggressively or live in a humid climate, a plated or stainless bridge will resist pitting longer than raw metals.